d20 Design Diary (Part 6)

 These Design Diaries are among the most popular of the things I wrote, but they are also the biggest, hardest, and most time-consuming to create.
 If you want to keep seeing them, I encourage you to join my Patreon.
 Just a few dollars a month can make the difference between me having the time to tackle these larger, in-depth design articles, and sticking to shorter, simpler topics.

-Posted on February 3, 2020, in Game Design, Pathfinder Development, Starfinder Development, Writing Basics and tagged 5e, d20 Design Diary, Development, Game Design, gaming, Geekery, Master Class, Pathfinder, Pathfinder Development, Pathfinder Second Edition Core Rulebook., Starfinder, Work.
+Posted on February 3, 2020, in Game Design, Pathfinder Development, Starfinder Development, Writing Basics and tagged 5e, d20 Design Diary, Development, Game Design, gaming, Geekery, Master Class, Pathfinder Development, Pathfinder First Edition, Pathfinder Second Edition, Starfinder, Work.
 Bookmark the permalink.
 Leave a comment.